Okanogan County, Washington

 Okanogan County (/ˌoʊkəˈnɑːɡən/) is a county located in the U.S. state of Washington along the Canada–U.S. border.
 As of the 2020 census, the population was 42,104.
-The county seat is Okanogan, while the largest city is Omak.
-Its area is the largest in the state.
+The county seat is Okanogan, while the most populous city is Omak.
+It is the largest county by area in the state.

 About a fifth of the county's residents live in the Greater Omak Area.
 The county forms a portion of the Okanogan Country.
 The first county seat was Ruby, which has now been a ghost town for more than 100 years.

 Okanogan County was formed out of Stevens County in February 1888.
 The name derives from the Okanagan language place name ukʷnaqín.
 The name Okanogan (Okanagan) also refers to a part of southern British Columbia.

 History

 Before Europeans arrived, the Okanogan County region was home to numerous indigenous peoples that would eventually become part of three Indian reservations referred to as the Northern Okanogans or Sinkaietk, Tokoratums, Kartars and Konkonelps.
 They spoke in seven types of Interior Salish languages related to the Puget Sound tribes.
 The Okanogans experienced a favorable climate, camping in the winter, hunting bears in the spring, catching fish in the summer and hunting deer in fall.
 The camps consisted of teepee-like longhouses built with hides and bark.
 Women gathered nuts and berries.
 A popular destination for this was the Kettle Falls, where the Columbia River dropped some 20 ft.

 Due to its remoteness, the Okanogan County area was one of the last in Washington settled by Europeans.
 It was an early thoroughfare used by prospectors to gain access to other communities, such as British Columbia.
 By the 21st century, the region specialized in agriculture, forestry and tourism.
 Electric producer Grand Coulee Dam was constructed between 1933 and 1942, originally with two power plants, around the Okanogan and Grant counties at the former's southern border.